 Message Management

-Queue list page allows you to view and manage the message list of the selected resource.
+On the Queue list page, you can view and manage the message list of the selected resource.

 | Category | Detailed description |